alper-guven/valkeygen/README.md

 There are 3 ways you can use this library.

-- Create a `Redis Key Templates Map` using `createRedisKeysMap()` to use it in conjunction with `createRedisKey()` to create Redis keys.
+- Create a `Redis Key Templates Map` using `createValkeyKeysMap()` to use it in conjunction with `createValkeyKey()` to create Redis keys.
-- Create an object which has keys shaped as a `Redis Key Template` and use it in conjunction with `createRedisKey()` to create Redis keys.
+- Create an object which has keys shaped as a `Redis Key Template` and use it in conjunction with `createValkeyKey()` to create Redis keys.
-- Just use `createRedisKey()` function by writing your `Redis Key Template` as parameter to create a Redis key.
+- Just use `createValkeyKey()` function by writing your `Redis Key Template` as parameter to create a Redis key.

 There are detailed explanations for each of them down below.